 Traveling with more than 5 pets

-If you are traveling with more than 5 pets that are 6 months or older, unless you are going to a show or competition, your pets must meet the requirements for commercial transport. (see step #6)
+If you are traveling with 6 or more cats, dogs or ferrets, in order to transport them under non-commercial regulations, they must be 6 months or older and attending or training for a competition, show or sporting event.
+If this is not the case, your pets must meet the requirements for commercial transport. (see step #5)

 Entering Hungary by Air